vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 PMML engines are expected to perform self-checks using the verification data before commissioning the model.
 If the live predictions made by the PMML engine agree with the stored predictions of the original ML framework (within the defined acceptability criteria), then that is a strong indication that everything is going favourably.
 Next to most common cases, the verification dataset should aim to include all sorts of fringe cases (eg. missing, outlier, invalid values) in order to increase the confidence.

-The [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library can be ordered to perform self-checks on the `org.jpmml.evaluator.Evaluator` instance by invoking its `#verify()` method.
+The [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library can be ordered to perform self-checks on the `org.jpmml.evaluator.Evaluator` object by invoking its `#verify()` method.
 JPMML-SparkML integration tests indicate that the JPMML family of software (ie. JPMML-SparkML converter plus JPMML-Evaluator scorer) is consistently able to reproduce Apache Spark predictions (eg. regression targets, classification probabilities) with an abolute/relative error of 1e-14 or less.

 The `PMMLBuilder` builder class exposes the following mutator methods: